Irrevocable Split-Interest Agreements

 Added to Research Agenda: December 2013

-Background: Questions about the appropriate reporting in irrevocable trust situations occasionally come to the GASB.
-Discussions with practitioners and auditors suggest that practice varies.
+Background: Questions about the appropriate reporting in irrevocable split-interest agreement situations occasionally come to the GASB.
+Discussions with preparers and auditors of financial statements suggest that practice varies.
 Some constituents believe that the recognition criteria in Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions, are not met and recognition is not appropriate.
 Paragraph 22 from Statement 33 states:

 Other constituents do not see a substantive difference between permanent endowments received by an institution (and subsequently transferred to independent investment managers) and resources deposited directly into an irrevocable trust.

 Private institutions, under the guidance of Financial Accounting Standards Board Statement No. 136, Transfers of Assets to a Not-for Profit Organization or Charitable Trust That Raises or Holds Contributions for Others, recognize the resources held in an irrevocable trust as assets and the contributions into the trust as revenues.
 Paragraph 15 of Statement 136 states: